WebberZone/knowledgebase/readme.txt

 * Bug fixes:
 	* Fixed Custom CSS loaded incorrectly with a 0 on install/reset
+	* Dashicons were not properly loaded on frontend

 = 2.0.1 - 14 June 2020 =